YugendranS07/Attendance-System-Using-Facial-Recognition/README.md

 <html>
 <body>
   <h1>Attendance System Using Facial Recognition</h1>
   <p>This repository contains an Attendance System implemented using facial recognition and Flask framework.
-The system allows users to start attendance, add student details, view attendance reports, and log out.</p>
+The system allows users to start attendance, add student details, view attendance reports, and log out.
+More importantly if the student faileed to appear within the stipulated time they will be marked as absent and inform to their parents.</p>

   <h2>Features</h2>
   <ul>
     <li>Face detection and recognition: The system utilizes facial recognition algorithms to detect and recognize faces in real-time video streams.</li>
     <li>Web interface: The system provides a user-friendly web interface implemented with Flask for easy interaction.</li>
     <li>Start Attendance: Clicking the "Start Attendance" button activates the webcam, detects faces, and records attendance based on recognized faces.</li>
+     <li>Automatic Absent Marking: If a student fails to appear within the stipulated time, they will be marked as absent in the attendance record.</li>
+     <li>Parent Notification: In case of a student's absence, the system can automatically notify their parents via email to keep them informed.</li>
     <li>Add Student: Users can input student details such as name, ID, and photo to add them to the system for attendance tracking.</li>
     <li>View Attendance: Users can view attendance reports for any date and generate customized reports based on specific parameters.</li>
     <li>Logout: The system provides a logout option to securely end the user session.</li>